A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: UniDB++ for Fast Sampling

-where $\boldsymbol{z} \sim \mathcal{N} (0, I)$ is a standard Guassian noise. \end{theorem} Please refer to Appendix \ref{appendix_data_solver} for detailed derivation.
-Theorem \ref{theorem_exact_solution} yields a superior solution of the SDE \eqref{unidb_gou_reverse_sde_data} as it enables exact computation of the linear part in the SDE \eqref{unidb_gou_reverse_sde_data}, leaving only integral with the data prediction model (neural network) term subject to approximation.
-As for calculating this integral, we follow and apply the exponential integrator method, integration-by-parts method \cite{dpm-solver} and the $k$-th order Taylor expansion of $\hat{\mathbf{x}}_\theta(\mathbf{x}_\beta, \mathbf{x}_T, \beta)$, specifically:
+Please refer to Appendix \ref{appendix_data_solver} for detailed derivation.
+Theorem \ref{theorem_exact_solution} yields a superior solution of the SDE \eqref{unidb_gou_reverse_sde_data} as it enables exact computation of the linear part about $\mathbf{x}_t$ and $x_T$, leaving only integral with the data prediction model (neural network) term subject to approximation.
+To calculate this integral, we follow and apply the exponential integrator method \cite{dpm-solver} and the $k$-th order Taylor expansion of $\hat{\mathbf{x}}_\theta(\mathbf{x}_\beta, x_T, \beta)$, specifically:

-where $\hat{\mathbf{x}}_{\theta}^{(i)}(\mathbf{x}_{\beta}, \mathbf{x}_T, \beta) = \mathrm{d}^i \hat{\mathbf{x}}_{\theta}(\mathbf{x}_{\beta}, \mathbf{x}_T, \beta)/\mathrm{d} \beta^i$ is the $i$-th order derivatives of $\hat{\mathbf{x}}_{\theta}(\mathbf{x}_{\beta}, \mathbf{x}_T, \beta)$ w.r.t. $\beta$, and $\mathcal{O}(h^{k+1})$ is the high-order error term that can be omitted \cite{dpm-solver-plus, MaRS}.
+where $\hat{\mathbf{x}}_{\theta}^{(i)}(\mathbf{x}_{\beta}, x_T, \beta) = \mathrm{d}^i \hat{\mathbf{x}}_{\theta}(\mathbf{x}_{\beta}, x_T, \beta)/\mathrm{d} \beta^i$ is the $i$-th order derivatives of $\hat{\mathbf{x}}_{\theta}(\mathbf{x}_{\beta}, x_T, \beta)$ w.r.t. $\beta$, $h = \beta_{t} - \beta_{s}$, and $\mathcal{O}(h^{k+1})$ is the high-order error term that can be omitted \cite{dpm-solver-plus, MaRS}.
 Here we demonstrate the first-order case ($k=1$) and its pseudo-code Algorithm \ref{unidb_data_sde_solver_1_sampling} of the sampling procedure for the reverse-time SDE \eqref{sde_solution} as an example:

 In practice, to approximate the high-order derivatives, taking second-order derivative as an example, we provide two kinds of algorithm implementations: both the forward and backward difference methods, named as the single-step and multi-step methods \cite{dpm-solver-plus}, respectively.
-For higher-order algorithms, please refer to Appendix \ref{appendix_pseudocode}.
+For higher-order algorithms, please refer to Algorithm \ref{unidb_data_sde_solver_2_single_step} and Algorithm \ref{unidb_data_sde_solver_2_multi_step} in Appendix \ref{appendix_updating_rule}.

-\textbf{Remark 1.} Since we have mentioned the reverse-time Mean-ODE process \eqref{unidb_gou_reverse_mean_ode} is constructed by directly neglecting the Brownian term of the reverse-time SDE \eqref{unidb_gou_reverse_sde}, so we can easily derive UniDB++ for the Mean-ODE process with the data prediction model by setting $\delta^{d}_{t:s} = 0$ in \eqref{sde_solution} without any cost during the sampling procedure.
-Specifically, the exact solution of the Mean-ODE process \eqref{unidb_gou_reverse_mean_ode} is